AgnaldoSousa/trilha-net-banco-de-dados-desafio/README.md

 ## 12 - Buscar o nome do filme e os atores, trazendo o PrimeiroNome, UltimoNome e seu Papel

 ![Exercicio 12](Imagens/12.png)

+## RESPOSTAS

+--1
+SELECT
+     Nome,
+	 Ano,
+From Filmes

+-- 2

+SELECT * FROM FILMES
+ORDER BY Ano

+-- 3

+SELECT
+         Nome,
+		 Ano,
+		 Duracao
+FROM FILMES
+WHERE ANO = 1985

+-- 4

+SELECT * FROM Filmes
+WHERE ANO = 1997

+-- 5

+SELECT * FROM Filmes
+WHERE ANO > 2000

+-- 6

+SELECT * FROM Filmes
+WHERE Duracao > 100
+ORDER BY duracao ASC;

+-- 7

+SELECT ano, COUNT(*)AS Quantidade
+FROM Filmes
+Group BY Ano
+Order by COUNT(*) DESC;

+-- 8

+SELECT* from Atores

+Where Genero = 'M';

+-- 9

+SELECT PrimeiroNome, UltimoNome
+FROM Atores
+WHERE Genero = 'F'
+ORDER BY PrimeiroNome;

+-- 10

+SELECT Filmes.Nome AS NomeDoFilme, Generos.Id AS Genero FROM Filmes
+JOIN FilmesGenero ON Filmes.Id = FilmesGenero.IdFilme
+JOIN Generos ON FilmesGenero.IdGenero = Generos.Id

+-- 11

+SELECT Filmes.Nome AS Nome, Generos.Id AS Genero
+FROM Filmes
+JOIN FilmesGenero ON Filmes.Id = FilmesGenero.IdFilme
+JOIN Generos ON FilmesGenero.IdGenero = Generos.Id
+WHERE Generos.Nome = 'Mistério';

+-- 12

+SELECT Filmes.Nome AS NomeDoFilme, Atores.PrimeiroNome, Atores.UltimoNome, Papel
+FROM Filmes
+JOIN ElencoFilme ON Filmes.ID = ElencoFilme.IdFilme
+JOIN Atores ON ElencoFilme.IdAtor = Atores.Id;